stainless-steel/sqlite/README.md

 ```

 Run the same query but using a cursor, which is a wrapper around a prepared
-statement providing the notion of row:
+statement providing the notion of row and featuring all-at-once binding:

 ```rust
 use sqlite::Value;